piapiaQ/-Nursing-Homes-COVID-19-Vaccine-Allocation-Strategy-using-ML-and-SAS-Viya-Web-Dashboard/README.md

 ## Project Objective
 The purpose of this project is to
-*  identify nursing homes at high risk of COVID-19 infection and mortality.
+*  Identify nursing homes at high risk of COVID-19 infection and mortality.
-*  summarize and investigate CMS inspection narratives for more efficient review, and explore potential issues in nursing homes related to COVID-19 to inform policy making.
+*  Summarize and investigate CMS inspection narratives for more efficient review, and explore potential issues in nursing homes related to COVID-19 to inform policy making.
-*  advise on intervention that can operationalize equitable vaccine allocation strategies.
+*  Advise on intervention that can operationalize equitable vaccine allocation strategies.

 ### Partner
 * Team Members: Alexandra Allen,  Anzhi Mou, Zhaoyu Qiao, Harvir Virk Singh, Xiaoyu Zhu